StevenBlack/intl/readme.md

 ### Class `cINTLString` Protected Properties

-Here are the protected properties of class cINTLString.
+Here are the protected properties of class `cINTLString`.

 #### `cINTLString::nConfig`